nqtronix/unittrace/README.md

 ### Interpreting the Data

 The results of the test can be accessed at any time, even if the test is not fully complete.
-The global variable `unittrace_count` contains the number of failed asserts, the array `unittrace_array` pointers to the location of the failed intructions in the flash memory.
-Both variables can be read at tuntime or in the debugger with rightclick -> watch.
+The global variable `unittrace_count` contains the number of failed asserts, the array `unittrace_array` contains pointers to the location of the failed instruction in the flash memory.
+Both variables can be read at runtime or in the debugger with right-click -> watch.

 However due to limitations of the build-in debugger there is no direct way to jump to the corresponding line of code.
 Instead you have to:

 1. Start the debug session
-2. Rightclick on the sourcecode -> open dissassembly
+2. Right-click on the source code -> open disassembly
 3. Scroll and search the correct line
-4. Rightclick on the line -> Go to source code
+4. Right-click on the line -> Go to source code

 This section will be updated, if I figure out a better way.